saavedra29/Minicash/README.md

 ##### *The lazy way*:
 1. Run `quickDataGen 1 6 <mypassword> <myinstallationfolderpath>`
 2. Run `minicashd --homedir <myinstallationfolderpath> <mypassword>` to boot the daemon.
 3. Run `minicash listlocalkeys` and note down your 16 character fingerprint.
-Let's call it <myfingerprint>
+Let's call it "myfingerprint"
 4. Follow the "The hard way" above from step 7 until the end.
 &nbsp;